 This is a hard article to write because everyone has their own personal preferences as to what makes a beach great, or not so great.
 So I took the "easy" way out and decided to start with the list of the "top" beaches in Tuscany of the ones that have received a "Blue Flag" recognition.
-There have been 16 this and last year, the most of any other region in Italy (tied with Liguria).
-However, let's be clear that there are many additional beaches in Tuscany that are not on this list which are equally beautiful and spectacular, for example, the beaches on the island of Elba!
+There are 17 this year (2013), up from 16 the last few years, right after Liguria and le Marche who gained a pair.
+However, let's be clear that there are many more wonderful beaches in Tuscany that are not on this list which are equally beautiful and spectacular.... for example, all of the beaches on the island of Elba!

 So what is a Blue Flag?
 The right to fly a Blue Flag at a beach or a marina is given to beaches that have been recognized with high environmental standards and is a much sought after accolade around the world.
 The recognition is awarded on an annual basis to beaches and marinas around the world by the Foundation for Environmental Education (FEE) which is a non-profit, non-governmental organisation consisting of national member organisations representing 59 countries in Europe, Africa, Oceania, Asia, North America and South America.